day8/re-frame/README.md

 This update of "app state" is a mutative step, facilitated by re-frame which has a built-in `effects handler` for the `:db` effect.

-Why the name `:db`?  re-frame sees "app state" as something of an in-memory database.
+Why the name `:db`?
+Well, re-frame sees "app state" as something of an in-memory database.
 More on that soon.

 Just to be clear, if `h` had returned: